 How To Write Underdog Sports Movies In Ten Easy Steps

-Few genre films follow the same beat-by-beat screenwriting path as sports movies—the rags to riches story of an athlete or team overcoming the odds and making it all the way to fame and glory.
-Whether it’s based on a true story of a major league championship or a made-up yarn about a peewee football team, comedy or drama, the elements nearly always remain the same.
+Few genre films follow the same beat-by-beat screenwriting path as sports movies—the rags-to-riches story of an athlete or team overcoming the odds and making it all the way to fame and glory.
+Whether it’s based on a true story of a major league championship or a made-up yarn about a peewee football team, comedy, or drama, the elements nearly always remain the same.

-Underdog sports movies are a pure form of storytelling—your characters have a strong goal, a clear arc, and the conflict of the narrative is quite literally a conflict.
-People are primed to root for underdogs already—its in our DNA—so follow these simple steps and the story will tell itself and engage the audience without you having to break a sweat.
+Underdog sports movies are a pure form of storytelling—your characters have a strong goal, and a clear arc, and the conflict of the narrative is quite literally a conflict.
+People are primed to root for underdogs already—it’s in our DNA—so follow these simple steps and the story will tell itself and engage the audience without you having to break a sweat.

 1. Introduce the Underdog